firstcoders/hls-web-audio/README.md

 A package allowing for steaming multiple audio tracks with precision.

-It uses the [HLS protocol](https://en.wikipedia.org/wiki/HTTP_Live_Streaming), however it will play any audio format that is supported by the relevent browser
+It uses the [HLS protocol](https://en.wikipedia.org/wiki/HTTP_Live_Streaming), however it will play any audio format that is supported by the relevant browser

 and the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).